HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 ### Usage of Media Session API

+{{ figure_markup(
+  caption="Usage of Media Session API on mobile.", content="7.41%", classes="big-number",
+  sheets_gid="1887140434",
+  sql_file="fugu.sql"
+)
+}}

 The Media Session API was not measured last year.
 In its first year of tracking, the API was used on 8.37% of desktop pages and 7.41% of mobile pages, making it the fourth most used capability on desktop and mobile.

 Web applications such as YouTube, YouTube Music, Spotify, and others take advantage of the Media Session API and provide rich controls for the video or audio played.

 {{ figure_markup(
   image="Media-Session-API.png",
-  caption="Accessing controls and information for YouTube Music via the Window’s Taskbar.", description="Accessing controls and information for YouTube Music via the Window’s Taskbar.", ) }}
+  caption="Accessing controls and information for YouTube Music via the Window's Taskbar.", description="Accessing controls and information for YouTube Music via the Window's Taskbar.", ) }}

-For a deeper dive into video usage on the web, check out the [Media chapter](/en/2022/media#video) of the 2022 Web Almanac.
+For a deeper dive into video usage on the web, check out the [Media](../media#video) chapter.

 ## Device Memory API